harvester/docs/docs/install/iso-install.md

    ![config-network.png](/img/v1.2/install/config-network.png)

 1. (Optional) Configure the `DNS Servers`.
 Use commas as a delimiter to add more DNS servers.
-Leave blank to use the default DNS server.
+Leave it blank to use the default DNS server.

 	![config-dns-server.png](/img/v1.2/install/config-dns-server.png)